nccgroup/kube-auto-analyzer/README.md

 `--dump` - This will dump some additional information out of the cluster, including running pods and services, and Docker images in-use.
 `--rbac` - This is an early stage attempt to provide some inforamtion about the RBAC roles and rolebindings available on the cluster.
 At the moment it only does clusterroles and clusterrolebindings, but the intent would be to add namespaced roles and rolebindings in the future.

+#### CIS Audit

+If you want to do some CIS audit checks against the server (carried out at the Kubernetes 1.8 version of the standard), add `-a` or `--audit` to the command line.

 ## Agent Checks